murchandamus/bips/bip-update-process.md

 * A **Specification BIP** defines a set of technical rules affecting the interoperability of implementations.
 The distinguishing feature of a Specification BIP is that it can be implemented, and implementations can be compliant with it.
-Specification BIPs should come with or refer to a reference implementation.
+Specification BIPs should come with or refer to a reference implementation and preferably provide test vectors.
 * An **Informational BIP** describes a bitcoin design issue, provides general guidelines or other information to the bitcoin community.
 * A **Process BIP** describes a process surrounding bitcoin, or proposes a change to (or an event in) a process.
 Process